jvalteren/Seaside-Wiki/Seaside330Changelog.md

 ```
 - `#initializeMemorySettingsProfileSeaside` has been removed
 - jQuery UI `#zIndex:` has been removed use the appendTo option instead https://jqueryui.com/upgrade-guide/1.12/#removed-zindex
+- jQuery binding was updated to 3.3.1 (see https://jquery.com/upgrade-guide/ for how to upgrade)
+- jQuery-UI binding was updated to 1.12.1 (see https://jqueryui.com/upgrade-guide/1.12/ for how to upgrade)
 - the "XHTML" validation tool int the development toolbar has been removed, it is unlikely this ever worked
 - SameSite Strict is used for session cookies, that means requests from other pages, including redirects, will no longer get the session cookie.
 If you rely on the old behavior we implementing you own session tracking strategy.